Member benefits and fees 2026-27

 over $10M

 * WESNET programs provide direct relief to frontline services for distribution to victim-survivors.
-Members can sign up for the Uber-partnered WESNET Rides program for Uber rideshare credit.
+Members can sign up for the Uber-partnered Wesnet Rides program for Uber rideshare credit.
 Members can join the waiting list for the Telstra-partnered Safe Connections program providing free smartphones and credit, as the program is currently at capacity.
-WESNET programs are offered to Associate Members on a case-by-case basis, with consideration given to the equitable distribution of program resources, the organisation's programs and service delivery model, the demonstrated need, and the organisation's capacity to deliver the program safely.
+Wesnet programs are offered to Associate Members on a case-by-case basis, with consideration given to the equitable distribution of program resources, the organisation's programs and service delivery model, the demonstrated need, and the organisation's capacity to deliver the program safely.
+Individual members are ineligible to access direct relief programs.